bamminger/vsts-queue-build/README.md

 * Subfolders

 Folders are separated by a backslash.
 The starting backslash is optional.
-Subfolder can also be used for single builds.
+Subfolders can also be used for single builds.

 ![Subfolders configuration](doc/images/config_build_definition_03.png "Subfolders configuration")